jeasoft/django-registration/README.md

 django-registration
 ===================

-This is a fork of django-registration (https://bitbucket.org/ubernostrum/django-registration) capable to be used with Django 1.5
+This is a fork of [@ubernostrum](https://github.com/ubernostrum)'s [django-registration](https://bitbucket.org/ubernostrum/django-registration) capable to be used with Django 1.5.

+Tested with Django 1.5.x